wavemaker/docs/website/blog/2020-04-23-deployment-to-digital-ocean.md

 WaveMaker offers a pre-defined set of delivery phases which enables team a progression through Demo, Stage and Live phase.
 This let's you thoroughly verify your apps before taking them to the live environment.

 Demo phase uses WaveMaker's internal cloud.
-But Stage and Live phases, need to be configured to use your own AWS, Azure or GCP accounts.
-To this list of cloud providers to choose from we are now adding Digital Ocean.
+But the Stage and Live phases need to be configured to use your own AWS, Azure or GCP accounts.
+To this list of cloud providers to choose from, we are now adding Digital Ocean.
 This is the first Kubernetes based cloud provider supported by the WaveMaker Platform.

 Let us introduce you to the DigitalOcean Kubernetes cluster and walk you through the benefits of a Kubernetes based cloud provider and its deployments.